-ent debtors, creditors and investment cash.
+The manager totals include investment debtors, creditors and investment cash.

-The analyses shown above are based on the underlying investments.
+The analysis shown on the previous page is based on the underlying investments.
 These differ from the classifications used in note 6 to the accounts which have been presented in line with accounting standards.